sematic-ai/sematic/docs/sematic-vs.md

 ### Comet ML

-Experiment tracking, use Comet ML with Sematic
+Comet ML specializes in experiment tracking.
+If this is a particular concern of yours, you can definitely use Comet ML with Sematic.
+They are complementary tools.

 ### Weights & Biases

-Experiment tracking, visualizations, use W&B with Sematic
+Weights & Biases excels at experiment tracking and visualization.
+You can absolutely use W&B together with Sematic, they are complementary tols.

 ### HuggingFace

-Pre-trained models, use HF with Sematic
+HuggingFace provides a large collection of pre-trained models and datasets.
+You can absolutely use HuggingFace with Sematic.